-In line with Government advice, the QNIS team is now working remotely, as we endeavour to continue to support community nurses across the country.
+In line with Government advice, the majority of the QNIS team continue to work remotely, as we endeavour to continue to support community nurses across the country.

 The office number is 0131 229 2333 and this will be diverted to a staff member between the hours of 9am – 5pm Monday to Friday.
 If your query falls outwith these hours then please leave a voice message or email email@example.com and we will respond during working hours.